 Export Data from a Visual

-To manually export the data from an underlying visual of the activeCampaign app, click on the elipsis on the top right corner of the visual.
+To manually export the data from an underlying visual of the ActiveCampaign app, click on the ellipsis on the top right corner of the visual.

 Select Export data in the shortcut menu.

 Click Export in the Export data dialog box.

 Build a New Report & Combine Your Own Data